 In this country are over 28 million homes in which some sort of family sewing is done.
-All sorts and sizes of sewing jobs that have been done on big cumbersome machines can now be done quicker and better on the SEWHANDY.
+All sorts and sizes of sewing jobs that have been done on big cumbersome sewing jobs that have been only on a Cambersham machines can now be done quicker and better on the SEWHANDY.
 That is no shallow boast but an actual fact.
 The SEWHANDY has all the practical advantages of big, heavy machines without their disadvantages.
-A bulky machine requires large space and stays in one place is is it on heavy and unwidely to move to other dares. using machine requires angle space and stays in one parce as it is too heavy and unwieldy to move to other places.
+A or oig, neavy machines without their disadvantages.
+A bulky machine requires large space and stays in one place as it is too heavy and unwieldy to move to other places.
 When it isn't in use it is in the way.
-Often it is more of a ministroe than a convenience.
+Often it is more of a nuisance than a convenience.
 The SEWHANDY can be used anywhere to do any sewing and is then put away until needed again.

-The woman who owns a SEWHANDY machine carries SEWIBG CONVENIENCE with his wherever she goes.
-Red she goes anywhere in the home according to her mood and med.
+The woman who owns a SEWHANDY machine carries SEWING CONVENIENCE with her wherever she goes.
+And she goes anywhere in the home according to her mood and need.
+The SEWHANDY enables her to enjoy mood and need.
 The SEWHANDY enables her to enjoy physical relaxation and mental refreshment by doing her sewing the quickest and easiest way and amid the pleasantest surroundings.
-Instead of the tiresome work of operating a big, noisy machine in as upstairs room that is more or less dark, the light SEWHANDY makes light work of sewing where there is cheerful light and pool ventilation.
-The woman who sits with the SEW-MANDY before her is never behind with her sewing.
+Instead of the tiresome work of operating a big, noisy machine in an upstairs room that is more or less dark, the light SEWHANDY makes light work of sewing where there is cheerful light and good ventilation.
+The woman who sits with the SEW-HANDY before her is never behind with her sewing.
 She makes short work of long jobs and does better sewing with greater convenience than it can be done on big machines.

-When you demonstrate the SEWHANDY, you are showing women the latest and greatest development in sewing mediate simplicity.
+When you demonstrate the SEWHANDY, you are showing women the latest and greatest development in sewing machine simplicity.
 You are opening their eyes and minds to a new form of convenience that will prove a revelation and win their admiration.
-You'll never show the SEWHANDY to any late-minded women who will not concede that it is the lightest and simplest machine that money can buy to do the best work that can be done.
+You'll never show the SEWHANDY to any fair-minded woman who will not concede that it is the lightest and simplest machine that money can buy to do the best work that can be done.